 Atlas Obscura is joining forces with National Parks at Night to offer you a one-of-a-kind night photography workshop under the full moon in the early spring desert.
 Accompanied by two expert photography instructors, we’ll journey deep into the desert of Southern California to explore and photograph the Dark Sky Sculptural Oasis of Borrego Springs, one of 16 International Dark Sky Communities—a town with zero stoplights and where stargazing is practically a nightly ritual.
 Cameras in hand, we’ll explore the more than 130 towering desert sculptures surrounding the town, a number of which pay tribute to prehistoric creatures that once roamed this same desert.
 The waxing moon will illuminate the landscape each night, providing the perfect backdrop to light paint the desert beasts.
 During the day we'll learn about night photo techniques, light painting, and post-processing.
 At night we’ll allow ourselves to be transported back in time—outfitted with 21st-century lenses—by the mesmerizing glow of moonlight on the rapidly awakening desert landscape.

 You'll need your own means of transport for this workshop.
-We recommend that you arrive in the afternoon or evening on Monday to give yourself time to join Lance and Chris for dinner and settle in before the workshop begins on Tuesday at 10 a.m.
-As for the workshop's conclusion, you should plan to depart after dinner on Friday.
+We recommend that you arrive in the afternoon or evening the day before the trip begins to give yourself time to join Lance and Chris for dinner and settle in before the workshop begins on Day 1 at 10 a.m.
+As for the workshop's conclusion, you should plan to depart after dinner on Day 4.
 If you'd prefer to drive out the next day, you can extend your reservation another night.

 Keep in mind that this workshop is fairly active.
 You should feel comfortable remaining outside and on your feet for long periods of time, especially after dark.
 We will often be walking on desert sand, dirt paths, and other uneven ground.